J-ntk/leela-legal/PRIVACY_POLICY.md

 ## 9. Not a Substitute for Professional Care

-Leela is a self-reflection tool designed to support awareness and self-observation.
+ANIMA is a self-reflection tool designed to support awareness and self-observation.
 It is not therapy, medical advice, or a substitute for professional mental health treatment.
 If you are experiencing a mental health crisis, please contact a licensed professional or a crisis service in your area.

 ---